Sorry, you need to enable JavaScript to visit this website.

 The Flemish Service for Employment and Vocational Training (VDAB) has the mission of creating for all Flemish citizens the space necessary for them to develop themselves and their careers as effectively as possible.
 The aim is to improve labour market functioning and promote prosperity for all.
 As a service provider, VDAB helps citizens to develop their careers according to market demand.
 VDAB cooperates strongly with other service providers and has a special focus on disadvantaged citizens.
 A Flemish Parliament Act in 2020 has extended the mission and tasks of VDAB and states that it also has to become the central data driven and result oriented director of employment and careers in the Flemish policy of activation for employment.

-As an external autonomous agency VDAB is not directly governed by the Minister of Employment but managed by a governing board.
+As an external autonomous agency VDAB is not directly governed by the Minister of Work but is managed by a governing board.
 As part of the Flemish authorities, the agency is accountable to the Flemish Government.
 VDAB is financed by the Government and ministers determine its policy priorities.

 Minister in charge of Education and Training

-Minister Ben Weyts (The New Flemish Alliance (N-VA)) is currently the Flemish Minister for Education and Training (from 2019 until 2024).
+Minister Zuhal Demir (The New Flemish Alliance (N-VA)) is currently the Flemish Minister for Education, Justice and Work (from 2024-2029).

 The Department of Education and Training together with the Minister in charge of Education and Training is responsible for the advice, evaluation and follow-up on education policy in Flanders.

-Since 2004 entrepreneurial training in Flanders has been coordinated by the Flemish Agency for Entrepreneurial Training – SYNTRA Flanders.
+From 2004 - 2024 entrepreneurial training in Flanders has been coordinated by the Flemish Agency for Entrepreneurial Training – SYNTRA Flanders.

-During the 2019-2024 policy period, SYNTRA Flanders is (gradually) abolished and the various responsibilities are (to be) transferred to the Department of Work and Social Economy, the Department of Education and Training, the Flemish Service for Employment and Vocational Training (Vlaamse Dienst voor Arbeidsbemiddeling en Beroepsopleiding, VDAB) and the Agency for Innovation and Entrepreneurship (VLAIO).
-A transition committee steers this transition.
-The term ‘SYNTRA’ currently remains in use towards the broader public, but the responsibilities are embedded in different governmental departments and agencies.
+During the 2019-2024 policy period, SYNTRA Flanders was (gradually) abolished and the various responsibilities were transferred to WEWIS (in particular to the domains of Work and Social Economy), the Department of Education and Training, the Flemish Service for Employment and Vocational Training (Vlaamse Dienst voor Arbeidsbemiddeling en Beroepsopleiding, VDAB) and Flanders Innovation & Entrepreneurship (VLAIO).
+The term ‘SYNTRA’ currently remains in use towards the broader public (e.g. the regional SYNTRA training centres remain), but the policy responsibilities are embedded in different governmental departments and agencies.

 Minister in charge of Youth

-Thus, Benjamin Dalle is the coordinating minister for the Flemish Youth and Children’s Rights Policy Plan.
+Thus, Melissa Depraetere is the coordinating minister for the Flemish Youth and Children’s Rights Policy Plan.

 Department of Culture, Youth and Media

-The ‘Division Knowledge and policy’ – embedded in the Department of Culture, Youth and Media - ensures the administrative follow-up of the Flemish policy on youth and children’s rights and is responsible for the coordination of a horizontal Youth and Children’s Rights Policy Plan (on leisure, education, work, equality, etc.).
+The ‘Division Youth, Media and Transversal Policy’ – embedded in the Department of Culture, Youth and Media – ensures the administrative follow-up of the Flemish policy on youth and children’s rights and is responsible for the coordination of a horizontal Youth and Children’s Rights Policy Plan (on leisure, education, work, equality, etc.).

 Main non-public actors